watertap-org/watertap/docs/technical_reference/unit_models/electrodialysis_1D.rst

 Extended simulation
 -------------------
 This model supports extensive simulations of (1) the nonohmic potential across ion exchange membranes and (2) the Nernst diffusion layer.
-Users can customize these extenions via two configurations: `has_nonohmic_potential_membrane` that triggers the calculaiton of nonohmic potentials across ion exchange membranes and `has_Nernst_diffusion_layer` that triggers the simulation of a concentration-polarized Nernst diffusion layer inlucidng its ohmic and nonohmic potential changes.
-By established theoretial derivations, these additional calculations account for electricity sinks in addition to ohmic resistance of the system and for interface polarization effect, making the model closer to the real and non-ideal desalination conditions. **Table 5** presents the equations underlying the two extensions assuming a 1:1 symmetric electrolyte such as NaCl.
+Users can customize these extenions via two configurations: `has_nonohmic_potential_membrane` that triggers the calculation of nonohmic potentials across ion exchange membranes and `has_Nernst_diffusion_layer` that triggers the simulation of a concentration-polarized Nernst diffusion layer including its ohmic and nonohmic potential changes.
+By established theoretical derivations, these additional calculations account for electricity sinks in addition to ohmic resistance of the system and for interface polarization effect, making the model closer to the real and non-ideal desalination conditions. **Table 5** presents the equations underlying the two extensions assuming a 1:1 symmetric electrolyte such as NaCl.